Infant feeding: Promoting oral health

 Dental caries (more commonly known as tooth decay or cavities) is the most common chronic childhood disease.
-The transition from breastfeeding or bottle feeding can be a challenging time for both parent and infant.
+The transition from breastfeeding or bottlefeeding can be a challenging time for both parent and infant.
 Importantly, it represents a time where the risk for development of dental caries begins with the eruption of the first baby teeth.
-Transition from breastfeeding/bottle-feeding usually coincides with the introduction of solid foods that may contain substances (i.e. sugars & other carbohydrates) that can cause dental caries.
-The consumption of cow’s milk and other non-breast milk beverages (i.e. juices) at 6 weeks to 12 months of age significantly contributes to dental caries at 5 years.
-There is a relationship between prolonged and inappropriate bottle use and increase in dental caries and as such, it is recommended that infants be encouraged to drink from a cup by their first birthday and be weaned from the bottle by 12–14 months of age.
+Transition from bottle- or breastfeeding usually coincides with the introduction of solid foods that may contain substances (such as sugars and other carbohydrates) that can cause dental cavities.
+The consumption of cow's milk and other non-breast-milk beverages (e.g., juices) at 6 weeks through 12 months of age significantly contributes to dental caries at 5 years old.
+There is a relationship between prolonged and inappropriate bottle use and increase in dental caries; as such, it is recommended that infants be encouraged to drink from a cup by their first birthday and be weaned from the bottle by 12–14 months of age.
 Breastfeeding cessation is dependent upon the infant and mother.
 Pacifier may be used as a means of soothing or distracting the infant.
-Due to the risk for dental caries, dipping pacifiers in sweetened liquids (i.e. sugar water, juice etc.) is discouraged.
+Dipping pacifiers in sweetened liquids (such as juice or sugary water) is discouraged due to the risk of developing dental caries.